debops/debops/README.md

 block device using [dm-crypt][] and [LUKS][].
 A random keyfile generated on the Ansible controller will be used for the encryption by default.
 It is your responsibility that the keyfile is kept secure for this to make sense.
-For example by storing the keyfile on an already encrypted filesystem.
+For example by storing the keyfile on a already encrypted filesystem (both on the Ansible controller and the remote system).

 [LUKS]: https://en.wikipedia.org/wiki/Linux_Unified_Key_Setup
 [dm-crypt]: https://en.wikipedia.org/wiki/Dm-crypt